Steve Rabinowitz

-Steven M. Rabinowitz (born January 17, 1957) is a political image maker, media strategist, publicist, and event planner whose primary work is for progressive, Democratic, and Jewish causes.
+Steven M. Rabinowitz (born January 17, 1957) is a political image maker, media strategist, publicist, and event planner whose primary work is for Democratic and Jewish causes.
 He is frequently quoted in U.S., Israeli and Jewish news media, and has had opinion pieces appear in numerous outlets.

 In 2004, the Jewish Forward named him among the 50 most influential Jews in America.
 Eleven years later, JTA called his firm “the lead public relations outfit handling Jewish communal accounts.”